United States floating battery Demologos: History

-Design and impact
+Design

-Demologos had a unique and innovative design.
 A catamaran, her paddlewheel was sandwiched between two hulls.
 Each hull was constructed 5 ft thick for protection against gunfire.
-The steam engine, mounted below the waterline in one of the hulls, was capable of giving 5.5 kn speed in favorable conditions.
-Although designed to carry 30 32-pounder guns, 24 port and starboard, 6 fore and aft, the Navy had trouble acquiring sufficient guns, and a varying number were mounted while in actual service.
-Demologos was also fitted for two 100-pounder columbiads, one mounted fore and another aft, these weapons were never actually installed.
+The steam engine, mounted below the waterline in one of the hulls, had a top speed of 5.5 kn speed.

 Three-view of Demologos as originally portrayed to the US government.
 The resulting vessel differed greatly from this early proposal.